ubcecon/ECON622/syllabus.md

 remainder of the grade will be a computational project.

-- Nearly weekly problem sets: 50%
+- Nearly weekly problem sets: 40%
-- Final Project: 45%
+- Final Project: 35%
+- Presentation: 20%
 - Participation: 5%

 While the problem sets will be frequent, many will be short to force